 WG (and subgroup) Teleconferences operate under the rules described in this 802.11 OM.

-The agenda shall include a summary review of the relevant antitrust and patent P&P and shall include a call for essential patents, when a WG or subgroup is responsible for producing or potentially responsible for producing a standard, amendment or recommended practice.
-Minutes shall be recorded and posted on the 802.11 document server.

-TG, SG and SC motions may be held during teleconference meetings with the following conditions:
+The agenda shall include a summary review of the relevant antitrust and patent P&P and shall include a call for essential patents, when a WG and/or subgroup is responsible for producing or potentially responsible for producing a standard, amendment or recommended practice.
+Minutes shall be recorded and posted on the 802.11 document server.xxWG, TG, SG and SC motions may be held during teleconference meetings with the following conditions:

 The meeting that will consider motions shall be approved by the WG Chair.